Diversified strategies

 Fund Manager

 Source and Copyright: Citywire.
-Eliezer BEN ZIMRA is AAA rated by Citywire for his/her rolling three-year risk-adjusted performance across all funds the manager is managing to the October 31, 2025.
+Eliezer BEN ZIMRA is AA rated by Citywire for his/her rolling three-year risk-adjusted performance across all funds the manager is managing to the January 31, 2026.
 Citywire Fund Manager Ratings and Citywire Rankings are proprietary to Citywire Financial Publishers Ltd (“Citywire”) and © Citywire 2025.
 All rights reserved.
 The reference to a ranking or prize, is no guarantee of the future results of the UCITS or the manager.
 Past performance is not necessarily indicative of future performance.

 Jacques HIRSCH